Qildeli/mail/README.md

-# Mailbox: A Modern Email Web Application
+# Mail: A Modern Email Web Application

 ## Overview
 **Mail** is an easy-to-use email application that takes inspiration from classic email systems.
 With its modern design and straightforward interface, it offers: